Chapter 4: Men of Bark

-And yet, the moment you give in to the almost unbearable lightness,
+Yet the moment you give in to the almost unimaginable lightness,

-“AAAAAAHHHH,” Stride screams as the ground underneath hurtles towards him.
+“AAAAAAAAAAAAAAAH!”
+Stride screams as the ground hurtles towards him, where little white dots begin forming.

-His intention to spite the three-eyed demon does not mean he is unafraid to die.
-No, he is terrified.
+His intention to spite the three-eyed demon does not rule out his fear of death.

 *THUNK*

-The three-eyed demon stands atop the abyss, staring down at him.
-He is not smiling anymore.
-For obvious reasons Stride guesses.
-He did not get ensnared by the absolute fear the demon’s gaze instils upon those who look at him.
+Far, far above him the three-eyed demon stands atop the abyss, staring at him.
+It does not smile any longer.
+Stride did not get ensnared by the fear the demon’s gaze instils upon those who look at it.

-The demon is not angry with Stride, rather, it is puzzled as to how the human broke free from his fearful gaze.
-Too far for Stride to see, the demon runs his tongue over its thin lips, as if to say he is pleased with the outcome.
-He has found prey worthy of capture.
-He stands there menacingly, as he looks down upon the human.
+The demon is not angry with Stride but rather puzzled how the weak human broke free from his fearful gaze.
+The demon runs its tongue over its thin lips, salivating over the outcome.
+It has found prey worthy of capture.
+It looks down upon the idle young man with an insatiable hunger.

 Why do I still move when my body longs rest?